 Start Planning for the Future

 If COVID-19 has had such a negative impact on your business and it is no longer something that you are passionate about, then you may want to think about letting it go.
 It may be time to consider selling your business and starting a new one, or retiring and spending more time with your hobbies and loved ones.
 There is an accounting term called “sunk costs,” these are investments of time, money, and energy that are in the past.
 It is easy to throw good money after bad instead of facing the brutal reality whatever that may be.
-You should consult a trustworthy M&A Advisor to help you determine whether it is wise to continue the good fight or exit your business.
+You should consult a trustworthy M&A Advisor or business broker to help you determine whether it is wise to continue the good fight or sell your business.

 Prepare for a New Normal

 The “new normal” for businesses today is about unpredictability, preparing for the unexpected, taking extra safety precautions, staying on top of cash flow, being very flexible with how you operate, and adapting to rapid change.
 There’s nothing impossible about any of these measures, but it will take strong leadership from you to go the distance.
 If you are not able or willing to continue these measures for an extended period of time, you should act sooner rather than later before the value of your business begins to decline.